 Question: Doug, I was wondering when is the best time to plant potatoes.
 Will the Great Big Greenhouse have seed potatoes this year?
 If so what varieties will you have?
-I have never tried to plant potatoes and need some advise.
+I have never tried to plant potatoes and need some advice.

 - Answer: Yes, we do carry potato starts.
 We have five varieties: Russett Burbank, Pontiac Red, Yukon Gold, Russett Banana, and Kennec.
-We have free information sheet on how to plant potatoes.
+We have a free information sheet on how to plant potatoes.
 Or, you can talk to our vegetable buyer/expert, Bonnie Pega, for more information.

 Question: My Bermuda grass is still really brown (as of today, March 28)I’m wondering if something else is wrong with it.
 Shouldn’t it be green by now?

 - Answer: Bermuda grass has not started to green up and grow yet.
 We are still too cold for it to break dormancy.
 Bermuda grass will start to show new growth sometime in April, once the soil temperature reaches 60 degrees and better.
 So, be patient and I am sure your Bermuda grass will start to green up soon.

 Question: I have an 11 ft ficus tree that is 18 years old and has only been re-potted once.
 It’s been dropping is leave for several months now.
 But there is new growth.
 Should I re-pot it in a larger pot?
 The pot it’s in is 14″ and I have not moved it.